 There are many things that will test your marriage.
-Your children being sick, changing a flat, traveling with children and learning a new skill are all things that we experienced and witnessed over the past week a few more than once.
-As the old adage goes: “what doesn’t kill you or you don’t kill your spouse, makes you stronger,” something like that anyways.
+Your children being sick, flat tires on a road trip, traveling with children and learning a new skill are all things that we experienced and witnessed over the past week a few more than once.
+As the old adage goes: “what doesn’t kill you or gets your spouse killed, makes you stronger,” something like that anyways.

 We were all sick a few weeks ago with the exception of my husband.
 The girls all had fevers, congestion and a poor appetite.
 We pumped up on all the supplements and made every soup.
 The baby and I just dealt with coughing and congestion.
 I didn’t get much sleep that week and of course became grouchier than usual.
 I become very annoyed with Ryan when he gets off work and tries to help me but becomes quickly impatient trying to give medicine and food to Norah when I’ve had to be patient all day.
 With so many others dealing with illness for several weeks, we were thankful for just a week of discomfort.

 Just a little bit before 6pm we pulled into the Jellystone park.
 We had one hour to enjoy the water activities before everything closed.
 It was definitely a relaxing reward to end the day with water fun.
-The next day the girls had all day.
+The next day the girls had all day to swim and run around the park.
 They played mini golf, arcade games, painted ceramics and of course enjoyed the water park.
-This park is great because it is it too big allowing for the kids to have a bit more independence.
+This park is great because it is not too big allowing for the kids to have a bit more independence.

 Final marriage test: learning new tricks.
 Ryan has been asking me to drive so that I can get a feel for pulling the RV.
 I’ve been low key avoiding it for various reasons.
 I could not get away from it learning how to back that thing up.
 Towing seems scarier that it actually was but backing up made me break out in hives.
 Also getting gas.
 Praise Jesus I got to practice at Buc-ees which was the easiest place to maneuver with an RV but it was a Sunday and was incredibly busy.
 We got in more than a few arguments looking for a pump I could pull through.
 You totally underestimate your ability to communicate and my ability to listen while I am under pressure.
 We made it home without a scratch.
 I am still working on backing up the camper but I need a lot of practice.